elliottslaughter/amd-gpu-test/README.md

         (And then modify the fatbin wrapper to use this instead of embedding a string.)

-      * Need to manually set `amdgpu_kernel` calling convention on kernel.
       * Work group size is currently hard-coded.
   * `device_kernel_module`: Works with the following workarounds:
-      * Need to manually set `amdgpu_kernel` calling convention on kernel.
       * Work group size is currently hard-coded.

 # Crusher Quickstart